Paul Osew

-Paul Asiedu Osew (born 25 November 2000) is an English professional footballer who plays as a left back for NIFL Premiership club Bangor.
+Paul Asiedu Osew (born 25 November 2000) is an English professional footballer who plays as a left back for club Walton & Hersham.

 Osew is a product of the Brentford and AFC Wimbledon academies and played in the English Football League for the latter club between 2019 and 2023.
-Following a short spell with Northampton Town and a period as a free agent, he dropped into non-League football in December 2023.
+Following a short spell with Northampton Town, he dropped into non-League football in 2023 and briefly played in Northern Ireland.

 Career

 Early years

 Osew began his youth career with spells as Chelsea Kicks and in the Evolution Sports & Health Academy.
 Following a rejection by Chelsea Academy for being "too small", he joined the Brentford academy at the age of 11.
 At age 15, Osew signed a scholarship deal with AFC Wimbledon, after previously being a part of the club's Foundation's College Education programme.
 During his time in the club's youth system, he was converted from a forward to a left back.
 During the first month of the 2017–18 season, Osew played the first senior matches of his career for Combined Counties League First Division club Raynes Park Vale, on an ad-hoc basis.